-- Extraction of a set of contiguous bits, also known as a slice, denoted by [m:1], where m and 1 must be positive integers that are compile-time known values, and m >= 1.
-The result is a bit-string of width m 1 + 1, including the bits numbered from 1 (which becomes the least significant bit of the result) to m (the most significant bit of the result) from the source operand.
-The conditions 0 <= 1 < W and 1 <= m < W are checked statically (where W is the length of the source bit-string).
+The result is a bit-string of width L - R + 1, including the bits numbered from R (which becomes the least significant bit of the result) to L (the most significant bit of the result) from the source operand.
+The conditions $0 \le R \le L \le W$ are checked statically (where W is the length of the source bit-string).
 Note that both endpoints of the extraction are inclusive.
-The bounds are required to be compile-time known values so that the result width can be computed at compile time.
-Slices are also l-values, which means that P4 supports assigning to a slice: e[m:1] = x .
-The effect of this statement is to set bits m to 1 of e to the bit-pattern represented by x, and leaves all other bits of e unchanged.
-A slice of an unsigned integer is an unsigned integer. - Logical shift left and right with a runtime known unsigned integer value, denoted by << and >> respectively.
-In a shift, the left operand is unsigned, and right operand must be either an expression of type bit or a non-negative integer literal.
-The result has the same type as the left operand.
-Shifting by an amount greater than the width of the input produces a result where all bits are zero.
+The bounds are required to be known-at-compile-time values so that the result width can be computed at compile time.
+Slices are also l-values, which means that P4 supports assigning to a slice: e[L:R] = x.
+The effect of this statement is to set bits L through R (inclusive of both) of e to the bit-pattern represented by x, and leaves all other bits of e unchanged.
+A slice of an unsigned integer is an unsigned integer.